yeliex/safe-assignment/README.md

 ##### Returns
 A tuple containing an error or undefined and the result of the function or promise.

+One of the error or data would be undefined, and the other would be the result or error, so **undefined detection** is necessary to narrow the type, or use optional chaining operator `?.` to avoid runtime error.

 - When the input is a function, return a wrapped function, which accept the same parameters as the original function, and will return the tuple.
   - if the input function is asynchronous, the wrapped function will return a promise as well.
 - When the input is a promise, the promise is awaited and the result is returned.